 How Long Does It Take To Train For An Ultramarathon?

 The most common ultramarathon distances are 50k, 80k (roughly 50 miles), 100k, and 100 miles.
 Of course, they go above and beyond those mileages, with experienced runners powering through for hundreds of miles.

-Still, we’ll stick to the most common distances for our purposes.
+Still, we’ll stick to the most common distances.

+How Long Does It Take To Train For An Ultramarathon?